smuellerDD/esdm/README.md

 * `esdm-cuse-urandom`: Same as `esdm-cuse-random` but behaving like /dev/urandom.

+* `esdm-proc`: This FUSE file system implements all files found on a Linux system under `/proc/sys/kernel/random` but pointing to the ESDM server.
+This process is required to ensure that all interfaces are provided by ESDM.
+For details about the provided files, see the `random(4)` man page.

 * `libesdm-getrandom.so`: The library provides a wrapper to the `getrandom` and `getentropy` libc library calls.
 To use the library for other consumers, use one of the following  considerations: